George W. Bush: Foreign Affairs

 Reactions to the Bush Doctrine were mixed.
 Neoconservatives within and outside his administration strongly supported the idea of the United States acting on its own to ensure the country’s security and to protect the American people—preemptively, if necessary.
 Some opponents believed the doctrine was overly bellicose and its emphasis on preemptive war was unjust.
 Others believed the emphasis on spreading democracy around the world was naïve and unrealistic.
 As the situation in Iraq became increasingly unstable, the ideas behind the Bush Doctrine receded in prominence, even within the Bush administration.

-As it turned out, Iraq was a war of choice rather than a war of necessity.
-The Bush administration had been considering how to address Iraq since the President’s first meeting of the National Security Council, months before the terrorist attacks of September 11, 2001.
-In light of intelligence reports describing an Iraqi plant that could be used to produce weapons of mass destruction (WMDs), the administration considered Saddam Hussein’s regime in Iraq a dangerous threat.
-Bush and neoconservative members of his administration wanted to develop Iraq into a democratic country friendly to U.S. interests in the heart of the Middle East, and he was clear that if Hussein was developing WMDs, the United States would not stand idly by.
+In light of the Iraqi government’s violations of its ceasefire agreement, its refusal to abide by the U.N. resolutions, and the failing economic sanctions, President George W. Bush had been considering how to deal with Iraq since his first meeting of the National Security Council, months before the terrorist attacks of September 11, 2001.
+Since Iraq refused to comply with U.N. disarmament requirements and had the potential to produce weapons of mass destruction (WMDs), the administration considered Saddam Hussein’s regime in Iraq a dangerous threat.
+President Bush was clear that if Hussein was developing WMDs, the United States would not stand idly by.

-Many members of the Bush administration who had been in office during the Persian Gulf War of the early 1990s considered Iraq unfinished business.
+Many members of the Bush administration who had been in office during the Persian Gulf War wanted to make sure that the Iraqi regime adhered to the U.N. resolutions.
 In the Gulf War, the United States had successfully driven Iraqi forces out of Kuwait, but stopped short of crossing into Iraq, leaving Saddam Hussein’s regime in power.
-Many senior policymakers had wanted to include Iraq in the immediate response to the attacks of 9/11 but President Bush decided to focus on Afghanistan.
+Many senior policymakers had wanted to include Iraq in the immediate response to the attacks of 9/11, but President Bush decided to focus on Afghanistan.
 The administration temporarily put Iraq on the back burner while it turned its attention to al Qaeda and the Taliban in Afghanistan.

-Once the Taliban was in retreat by November 2001, Bush and his advisers returned to their concerns for Iraq.
-Although Bush publicly denied that a specific invasion plan for Iraq was underway, he began receiving briefings from U.S. Central Command on a war plan.
+Once the Taliban was in retreat by November 2001, Bush and his advisers returned to their concerns about Iraq.
+Although Bush denied that a specific invasion plan for Iraq was underway, he began receiving briefings from U.S. Central Command on a war plan.
 Bush and British Prime Minister Tony Blair met privately to discuss options.
-Blair preferred to wait for additional U.N. weapons inspections, but Bush wanted more immediate action to stymie the Iraqi dictator.
-President Bush had personally decided on the need to go to war, long before congressional or U.N. action.
-In March 2002, Bush sent Vice President Cheney to a conference of eleven countries in the Middle East to build support for a war.
-Blair and Secretary of State Powell wanted more international cover.
-They proposed the U.N. offer a disarmament proposition before military action would take place.
-If Iraq rejected the proposal, it would showcase its defiance of the international order, and the United States would have more political cover to respond.
+Blair preferred to wait for additional U.N. weapons inspections, but those could not take place without Saddam’s cooperation.
+In March 2002, Bush sent Vice President Cheney to a conference of eleven countries in the Middle East to build support for action to force Iraq to abide by its ceasefire obligations.
+Blair and Secretary of State Powell proposed the U.N. offer another and final disarmament proposition before military action would take place.
+If Iraq rejected the proposal, it would again showcase its defiance of the international order.

-President Bush went to Congress with his case for the need to have the power to go to war if he found it necessary.
-A passionate debate ensued that ended with Congress passing a resolution authorizing the President to go to war with Iraq if he found it necessary.
+The President went to Congress with his case to have the power to go to war if he found it necessary.
+A passionate debate ensued that ended with Congress passing a resolution authorizing the President to go to war with Iraq if Iraq did not comply with the terms of the U.N. resolutions.
 Bush spoke to the United Nations on the dangers of WMDs in the hands of a murderous dictator, making his case that it would be far riskier not to act, than to act.
-The United Nations approved a resolution for rigorous new arms inspections of Iraq, but without a positive response from Iraq.
+The United Nations approved a resolution for rigorous new arms inspections in Iraq in November 2002, and inspectors began working in Iraq at the end of that month; they left the country shortly before the invasion began.
 On March 17, 2003, Bush ordered Saddam Hussein to leave Iraq within 48 hours.
 In a speech to the nation, Bush noted: “Should Saddam Hussein choose confrontation, the American people can know that every measure has been taken to avoid war, and every measure will be taken to win it.”

-Characteristically, Hussein chose confrontation.
+Characteristically, Saddam Hussein chose confrontation.
 On March 19, British and U.S. forces launched a bombing campaign of military and government offices in Baghdad.
 Ground troops invaded soon after, cleanly destroying the targets with relatively few American casualties.
 Iraq did not use any weapons of mass destruction against the invading force.
-It later was discovered that the regime had actually disposed of its WMD stockpile as requested, but had hid its actions from the world.
-It was a very costly bluff that would cost Saddam Hussein his country and his life, along with the lives of thousands of soldiers and civilians, too.
+The international community later learned that the regime had disposed of much of its WMD capabilities, but had not been open about its actions.
+Saddam Hussein’s unwillingness to comply with the U.N. resolutions cost him his country and his life, along with the lives of thousands of soldiers and civilians, too.

 The Surge and Iraq Exit Plans